 Has the time come to transition your baby into the world of solids?
-(Raise your hand if you’re feeling excited.)
-Each baby’s first experience with solids is different—some babies take to their first foods right away, while others require some trial and error.
-Allow your baby to sample a variety of healthy and nutritious foods, and let patience—and nutrition—be your guide.
+(Raise your hand if you're feeling excited.)
+Each baby's first experience with solids is different—some babies take to their first foods right away, while others require some trial and error.
+Allow your baby to sample a variety of healthy and nutritious foods, and let patience—and nutrition—be your guide, especially to support that growing brain.

-Remember to not start solids until your baby is 6 months old, and always check in with your child’s pediatrician before starting solids, in case there are any specific considerations for your little one.
-Once you get the go-ahead, focus on foods that are rich in nutrients that support your baby’s healthy growth.
+Remember to not start solids until your baby is 6 months old (not 4 months, as used to be the case), and always check in with your child's pediatrician before starting solids, in case there are any specific considerations for your little one.
+Once you get the go-ahead, focus on foods that are rich in nutrients that support your baby's healthy growth.

-Here are foods that could positively impact your baby’s brain development:
+Here are the brain foods that could positively impact your baby's brain development:

 Creamy, mashed avocado is a popular first food.
-Avocado is a nutrient-dense fruit with healthy fat, vitamins and minerals.
-Not only is it nutritious, as the healthy fats contribute to brain cell development, but the texture is soft and easy for baby to tolerate.
+Avocado is a nutrient-dense fruit with plant-based fat, vitamins and minerals.
+Not only is it nutritious, as fats contribute to brain cell development, but the texture is soft and easy for baby to tolerate.

 4. Whole grain porridge

-Offering your baby a whole-grain cereal blend is a nutritious option.
-Whole grains such as oatmeal, quinoa and barley should be pulverized and blended into a fine powder form and boiled with water.
-Once cooked, mix it with breast milk, yogurt or a fruit/vegetable blend.
+Offering your baby a whole-grain cereal blend is a nutrient-rich option.
+Whole grains such as oatmeal, quinoa and barley should be pulverized and blended into a fine powder form and mixed with water or breast milk.
+You can also mix in a bit of yogurt or a fruit/vegetable blend.
 Whole grains offer fiber and a source of protein.

 6. Nut butters